zerotwo1910/Transforming-healthcare-with-AI-powered-disease-prediction-based-on-patient-data/readme.md

 ## Acknowledgements
 - [Kaggle](https://www.kaggle.com) for providing the dataset
-- [Your Institution Name] for project guidance
+- Sri Ramanujar Engineering College for project guidance
 - All libraries and tools used in this project